-Crashing Into Things got started when old friends Mike Isacson (bass, vocals) and Adrian Southward (guitar, drums, electronics) ran into each other at a Battles show in 2011.
-They quickly went to work making music in an old shack in the woods on Pender Island dubbed "The Chicken Chapel."
+Crashing Into Things got started when old friends Mike Isacson (bass, vocals) and Adrian Southward (guitar, drums, electronics) ran into each other at a Battles show in Victoria BC in 2011.
+They started practicing in The Chicken Chapel, an old shack in the woods of Pender Island BC.
 High Arctic's Kalev Mihkel Kaup joined on guitar in early 2013.
-Their first album, "Crashing Into Things," was released in February 2014 on their own Querc Records label.
-Videos were produced for "(She Said) I'm Gonna Kill You" and "Pinball Man."
+Their self-titled first album was released in Feb 2014 on their own Querc Records label.
+Videos were produced for "She Said I'm Gonna Kill You" and "Pinball Man."

 In late 2013 David Houghton, a veteran of London England's punk and post-punk scene, joined on drums.
-They recorded the follow-up album "To Consume, and To Be Consumed" with the Godfather of Victoria punk, Scott Henderson, releasing it on Querc in December 2015.
+They recorded the follow-up album "To Consume, and To Be Consumed" with the Godfather of Victoria punk, Scott Henderson, releasing it on Querc in Dec 2015.
 The title track features a duet between Isacson and his partner Tara Landry (Elevator To Hell).
 The album charted on university radio across Canada, and was listed at #17 on Baffled Octopi's top Canadian albums of 2016.
 Videos were released for the songs "I Saw It Coming," "Rogue Element," "Highly Polished People" and "Captains of Industry."

+In Oct 2016 the band released the single "Zombies!" with an accompanying video.
 Josh Harrison joined on guitar in April 2017.
-In February 2018 the band released "Cosmic Joke" as a single and video.
-In August 2018 the band played 4 shows with Canadian punk legends DOA.
+In Feb 2018 the band released "Cosmic Joke" as a single and video.
+In Aug 2018 the band played 4 shows with Canadian punk legends DOA.

-The new Crashing Into Things EP "Smaller Than Death" will be released in February 2019.
+The EP "Smaller Than Death" was released Feb 23 2019.